Both embed LATAM engineers. One publishes the terms.

 Published pricing + a published acceptance rate

 Both firms vet — Silicon Development runs a real multi-stage screen.
-The difference is what’s published: sourceBOLD puts the 4-gate funnel and the 3.9% acceptance rate at /guides/4-gate-vetting, and the per-developer $-band at /what-it-costs, with the rate written into the MSA.
+The difference is what’s published: sourceBOLD puts the 4-gate funnel and the 3.9% acceptance rate at /guides/4-gate-vetting, and the per-developer $-band at /what-it-costs, with the rate written into the SOW.
 Silicon Development describes its screen and quotes a “predictable monthly rate” on a call.
 If your procurement validates before the discovery call, sourceBOLD’s surface is wider.

 The funding gate